Butser Ancient Farm: Stone Age houses

 In 2019 the construction of the early Neolithic Horton House began, as a replacement to the previous Llandygai house.
 This house is based on excavations from Kingsmead Quarry, Horton, Berkshire and the house has been built in collaboration with the original excavation team; Wessex Archaeology.
 As this building showed minimal evidence for internal posts it has been constructed so that the roof rafters are ground fast, in order to provide additional strength to the large structure.
 Scots Pine, widely available in the Neolithic landscape, has been utilized in the main framework.
-Ash and Hazel make up the mainstay of the roof timbers over which reed thatch has been laid.
+Ash and hazel make up the mainstay of the roof timbers over which reed thatch has been laid.
 Noticeable features of the building are the gable ends, with one representing a typical wattle and daub feature, and the other being made with split oak planks.

+In 2025, a house was constructed based on a 1996 excavation at Wyke Down, Dorset.
+The construction of the walls was based on an actual sample of original plaster.

 Bronze Age house

 In 2021 the construction of Butser Ancient Farm's first Bronze Age house began, based on excavations from Dunch Hill on Salisbury Plain.
 This project is working in collaboration with Operation Nightingale, an initiative to assist the recovery of wounded, injured and sick military personnel and veterans by getting them involved in archaeological investigations.
 The Operation Nightingale team excavated the structure in 2020 and were then involved in its experimental reconstruction at Butser.
 The house was completed in October 2021.